 In 1102 Roger supported his brother Robert of Bellene in an unsuccessful rebellion against King Henry I and all his English estates were confiscated and given to Stephen of Blois the grandson of the Conqueror.

-In 1168 Lancashire was first termed 'the county of Lancashire' under King Henry II.
+In 1182 Lancashire was first termed 'the county of Lancashire' in the pipe rolls (which were the main record of central government transactions) under King Henry II.

 1267 Edmund Crouchback was created 1st Earl of Lancaster.